 Beyond is the wonderfully peacefully second cloister, by Brunelleschi reached through a doorway by Michelozzo.

 The entrance to the museum is here too.
 It's full of some quite nice fresco fragments, a few underdrawings and some paintings.
 The highlight is the Last Supper by Taddeo Gaddi in the refectory (see below), topped with a huge Tree of the Cross.
 It was done later than his Baroncelli Chapel in the main church and just before his Crucifixion in the sacristy.
 When early art historian Mrs Jameson came here in 1847 (at which time the Last Supper was thought to be by Giotto) the refectory 'was a carpet manufactory, and it was difficult to get a good view of the fresco by reason of the intervention of the carpet-looms'.
 In here now are also some suspiciously vivid fragments of a massive fresco which once covered the whole right-hand wall of the nave of Santa Croce, before Vasari installed all the tombs.

 Next to the Pazzi Chapel, through the shop, is a small cloister, called the Ancient Cloister as it dates to the original building.
-A door off this cloister leads to an oppressive bunker-like crypt (which is beneath the sacristy) called the Famedio (see below), it's a memorial installed by the Fascists in 1937 with the names of the 3,672 Florentine soldiers who died in WWI inscribed on black marble all around the walls.
+A door off this cloister leads to an oppressive bunker-like crypt (which is beneath the sacristy) now called the Famedio (see below), it's a memorial built by the fascists in 1934 as a Sacrario dei martiri fascisti with the tombs of 36 'martyrs'.
+It had a permanent fascist guard and was visited by Hitler and Mussolini together in 1938.
+It retains the names of the 3,672 Florentine soldiers who died in WWI inscribed on black marble all around the walls.